matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

 Inputs:
  - Credentials of user (e.g. ``access_token``)
  - The user ID within an application service's namespace to revoke.
-If blank, revokes all user IDs linked to this matrix user ID.
+If blank, revokes all virtual user IDs linked to this matrix user ID.
 Output:
  - None.
 Side effects: